dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

 ## 18. Shortest Paths
 - A general shortest path algorithm is presented: "_For each vertex v: distTo[v] = ∞.
 For each vertex v: edgeTo[v] = null. distTo[s] = 0.
 Repeat until distTo[v] values converge: Relax any edge_"
 - The Bellman-Ford algorithm is presented: "_For each vertex v: distTo[v] = ∞.
 For each vertex v: edgeTo[v] = null. distTo[s] = 0.
 Repeat V-1 times: Relax each edge_".
 Negative cycles are not allowed.
 O(E V) time.
+- Dijkstra's algorithm is presented: "_For each vertex v: distTo[v] = ∞.
+For each vertex v: edgeTo[v] = null.
+T = ∅. distTo[s] = 0.
+Repeat until all vertices are marked: Select unmarked vertex v with the smallest distTo[] value.
+Mark v.
+Relax each edge incident from v._" A priority queue is used to track unmarked vertex v with the smallest distTo[] values.
+Negative weights are not allowed.
+O(E log V) time, so faster than Bellman-Ford.

+## 19. Dynamic Programming